Analyzing the Availability of E-Mail Addresses for PyPI Libraries: Research Method

 \subsection{Data Analysis}

 While analyzing the collected data, we adopt standard terminology such as nodes, dependency chains, and dependency graph.
 Each library is modeled as a node, with directed edges representing its direct dependencies.
 Together, these connections form a dependency graph that captures the structure of the PyPI ecosystem.
 The dataset described in Section~\ref{sec:data_collection} provides the foundation for two complementary perspectives.
 First, we treat each library as an independent node, ignoring its dependencies.
 This library-centric perspective offers a straightforward view of the ecosystem, focusing on libraries in isolation.
 Second, we expand the analysis to dependency chains, which trace the paths from a library through its direct and transitive dependencies.
 This perspective uncovers structural patterns and cascading effects that cannot be observed when examining libraries individually.
-To address our research questions, we compute the following four metrics:
+To address our research questions, we compute four metrics: (1) the distribution of sources where e-mail addresses are provided, (2) the distribution of reasons for invalid e-mail addresses, (3) the ratio of libraries providing e-mail addresses, (4) and the ratio of libraries in dependency chains providing e-mail addresses.
+The third and fourth metrics are further analyzed across different subsets of the dependency graph.
+To identify these subsets, we apply the PageRank algorithm, which assigns an importance score to each node based on its incoming and outgoing dependencies, following approaches from related work~\cite{mujahid2021toward, tsakpinis2024analyzing, tsakpinis2025analyzing}.
+Categorizing libraries by their relative importance enables a more fine-grained analysis, highlighting differences in the availability of e-mail addresses across varying levels of ecosystem importance.